romainsacchi/carculator/docs/introduction.rst

 * possibility to override any or all of the 200+ default input car parameters (e.g., number of passengers, drag coefficient) but also calculated parameters (e.g., driving mass).
 * hot pollutants emissions as a function of the driving cycle, using `HBEFA <https://www.hbefa.net/e/index.html>`_ 4.1 data, further divided between rural, suburban and urban areas
 * noise emissions, based on `CNOSSOS-EU <https://ec.europa.eu/jrc/en/publication/reference-reports/common-noise-assessment-methods-europe-cnossos-eu>`_ models for noise emissions and `Noise footprint from personal land‐based mobility by Cucurachi, et al (2019) <https://onlinelibrary.wiley.com/doi/full/10.1111/jiec.12837>`_ for inventory modelling and mid- and endpoint characterization of noise emissions, function of driving cycle and further divided between rural, suburban and urban areas
-* export of inventories as an Excel file, to be used with Brightway2 or Simapro (in progress), including uncertainty information.
+* export of inventories as an Excel/CSV file, to be used with Brightway2 or Simapro, including uncertainty information.
 This requires the user to have `ecoinvent 3.6 cutoff` installed on the LCA software the car inventories are exported to.
 * export inventories directly into Brightway2, as a LCIImporter object to be registered.
 Additionally, when run in stochastic mode, it is possible to export arrays of pre-sampled values using the `presamples <https://pypi.org/project/presamples/>`_ library to be used together with the Monte Carlo function of Brightway2.
 * development of an online graphical user interface: `carculator online <https://carculator.psi.ch>`_